The Next Enrolment Date will be in September each year.

 Interested in aviation?
 Looking for new friends?
 Want to learn how to play a musical instrument?
 Interested in getting physically fit?
 Want to be a leader?
 Then we might just be the youth program you are looking for.

-Air Cadets follow the military tradition of wearing uniforms, and we form a team which prides itself on leadership and citizenship qualities, physical fitness, and knowledge of the air activities of the Canadian Forces.
+Air Cadets follow the military tradition of wearing uniforms, and we form a team that prides itself on leadership and citizenship qualities, physical fitness, and knowledge of the air activities of the Canadian Forces.

 Join Air Cadets – Come Fly with Us!